Monochromatic figurative paintings in egg tempera.

-Zuzy Praus is a contemporary Czech painter based in Vienna, where she works at Atelier HD.
+Zuzy Praus is a Czech painter based in Vienna.

-She studied under the Austrian–Argentinian painter Helmut Ditsch and is part of his master–student lineage.
-Within this context, she works directly in his atelier and has collaborated with him on various artistic projects, including the film Helmut – Das Eis und die vergängliche Ewigkeit.
+Praus studied within the lineage of Ulrich Gansert and Helmut Ditsch and works directly in this master–student tradition.
+She has also collaborated on artistic projects, including the film Helmut – Das Eis und die vergängliche Ewigkeit.

 What this exhibition explores